 On May 1st, the Express Entry draw cutoff score was 450- a small decrease of one point.
 On May 15th, there was a draw for Federal Skilled Trades only which had a cutoff score of 332 while the last draw of the month, on May 29th is what got Express Entry applicants talking- a cutoff score of 470.

 Now, applicants were worried that the score would only increase or minutely decrease in the near future.
-470 is a high score that many high-value applicants meeting educational requirements, high IELTS scores, and within the top age limit of under 35 are not able to easily attain.
+470 is a high score that many high-value applicants meeting educational requirements, high IELTS scores, and within the highest scoring age limit of under 35 are not able to easily attain.

 This caused an upsurge of worry that most applicants would not be able to make it this year- or perhaps ever.
 Yet, this is far from the case.